Why This Matters

 What You Should Know About Graduating From Community College in Nebraska

 As you prepare for community college, it’s important to consider your career goals.
-According to 2021 data, the top five careers with the highest median wages that require an associate degree in Nebraska were radiation therapists, air traffic controllers, dental hygienists, diagnostic medical sonographers, and magnetic resonance imaging technologists.
+According to the most recent data, the top five careers with the highest median wages that require an associate degree in Nebraska were radiation therapists, air traffic controllers, dental hygienists, diagnostic medical sonographers, and magnetic resonance imaging technologists.

 New graduates entering the workforce may encounter challenges while job hunting, so it’s helpful to consider which fields have high employment rates.
 Occupations projected to have the most annual job openings for associate degree holders in Nebraska are paralegals and legal assistants, preschool teachers (excluding special education), computer network support specialists, agricultural and food science technicians, and radiologic technologists.